What is a Lump sum Payment?

 An annuity is a product, not a payment, in technical terms.
 You purchase an annuity from your pension provider in exchange for a guaranteed income for the rest of your life.
 The amount you receive is determined by the size of your pension pool, whether you took a lump-sum payment at the start, and other considerations such as your health and life expectancy.
 Many people combine the lump-sum and annuity choices by accepting up to 25% of their pension as a lump-sum at the start and putting the remainder in a lifetime annuity.

 What are the benefits of lump sum payments?

-Lump-sum payments provide you more control over your funds, allowing you to spend or invest them whenever and however you want.
-Since lump-sum payments are tax-free up to 25% and annuities are taxed as income, many people will choose to take the maximum amount as a lump-sum pay-out to save money.
+Lump sum amount provide you more control over your funds, allowing you to spend or invest them whenever and however you want.
+Since lump-sum payments are income tax-free up to 25% and annuities are taxed as income, many people will choose to take the large sum amount as a lump-sum payout to save money.
 It also offers an immediate financial boost, which is very important if one has a mortgage or bills to pay off, or if one has a major upcoming obligation.

 How are Lump Sum Payments calculated?

 Lump-sum is driven by the principle of future value.
 The lump-sum calculator estimates the future value of your investment at a given interest rate.
 You must apply the following formula: FV = PV(1+r)^n FV = Future Value PV = Present Value r = Rate of interest n = Number of years